Spring Garden Revival

 Understanding Thatch Buildup in Oak Lawn’s Heavy Clay Soils

-• Matted, spongy grass appearance
+• Matted, spongy grass surface

 • Water ponding after light rain